If you’re struggling to decide between the huge amount of mobile phone deals on the market, you’re not alone.

 Usually there are 12 or 24-month options and you'll pay a fixed price monthly for the duration of the contract length.

-Note that your contract may have a minimum contract term and if you cancel before this ends you could be charged an early termination fee.
+Watch out for a minimum contract term and if you cancel before this ends you could be charged an early cancellation fee.

 To make the right choice, you need to know what mobile phone deals are available.

 SIM-only contracts offer minutes, texts and data to use with your existing phone and can be cheaper than contract deals as they don’t have to include the cost of the handset.Find out more >

 Pay as you go is where you buy the handset and SIM, paying for calls and texts by topping up as you need to.

 However, you have to pay for the handset upfront and can’t use the phone for texts or phone calls without credit on it.